nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Step6.
 The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`.

-The Sequence Diagram below illustrates the interactions within the Logic component for the execute("new-lesson name/John lesson/Math lesson start/2023-05-01 1200 end/2023-05-01 1400") API call.
+The Sequence Diagram below illustrates the interactions within the Logic component for to execute("new-lesson name/John lesson/Math lesson start/2023-05-01 1200 end/2023-05-01 1400") API call.

 <img src="images/CreateLessonSequenceDiagram.png" width="1000" />